TEIC/website/src/activities/council/meetings/tei-technical-council-f2f-meeting-wurzburg-2026-03-10-13.md

 * UHK: `biblFull` and `biblStruct`, `bibl` is sufficient.
 *  `biblFull` does something distinctive from `bibl` and has been around since P1 and it serves the same function as the `teiHeader`
   * `biblFull` can and often does contain a `teiHeader` .
 For that reason, we don't really need a `biblFull` element.
 Just allow `fileDesc` in `sourceDesc`.
-* JT: If the element itself declares a new context, then we have to ask whether it is truly necessary? m
+* JT: If the element itself declares a new context, then we have to ask whether it is truly necessary?
 * HBS: Allow all the elements in `biblStruct` within `bibl` but not enforce an order of use on the user.
 * SB: `titlePart` the semantics are an issue here, possible confusion here between titles of external works and the title of the title page of the work being encoded.
 * SB and MH: `title` descends from both `name` and `rs` where it can have different meaning.